What Is Leasing And Does It Make Sense For Me?

 - There are no trade-in hassles at the end of the lease.

-- You will usually always have a vehicle that is covered by the manufacturer’s warranty.
+- You will have a vehicle that is covered by the manufacturer’s warranty for at least 36 months.

 - Your car will have the newest safety and convenience features.